 His research focuses on the impact that digital technologies have on civil liberties, civic engagement and the inclusiveness of public culture.
 His research has been published in a variety of academic journals including: Journal of Broadcasting and Electronic Media, Communication Law and Policy, Communication Review, E-learning and Digital Media, Information Policy, Journalism Studies, Academic Exchange Quarterly, the Free Speech Yearbook, Harvard’s Program on Information Resources Policy and the proceedings of the ACM’s Computer-Supported Cooperative Work Conference.

-Current work includes the Quello Center’s Governance of Social Media project, participation in the Open Society Foundation’s 60+ country Mapping Digital Media initiative, and the implementation and analysis of the SurveillanceWatch and IXmaps counter-surveillance crowdsourcing apps with the ‘Politics of Surveillance’ team.
+Current work includes the Quello Center’s Network Neutrality Impact Study, where he plans to bring comparative insights from the Canadian case, but also involvement with the Governance of Social Media project, participation in the Open Society Foundation’s 60+ country Mapping Digital Media initiative, and the implementation and analysis of the SurveillanceWatch and IXmaps counter-surveillance crowdsourcing apps with the ‘Politics of Surveillance’ team.

 Dr. Obar is a former CAMRAwiki Fellow and served as a PI on a $160,000 grant funded by the Department of Homeland Security, the Environmental Protection Agency and the Center for Advanced Microbial Risk Assessment (CAMRA).
 The focus of the project was to build and study an expert wiki and related mobile apps that can facilitate communication in the event of a national crisis.